azuluGithub/matcha_revised/README.md

         <strong>
           .env
         </strong>
-        file which should contain api keys:
+        file at root of the directory which should contain api keys:
        </em>
     </li>